 Most venues that offer door deals or low guarantees have no built-in crowd, meaning the only reason people walk through the door is to see a band.
-But when the end of the night comes and there isn’t enough money to compensate everyone, the bands are last in the bread line.
+But when the end of the night comes and there isn’t enough money to compensate everyone, musicians are generally last in line to get paid.
 The staff gets paid, the food/alcohol vendors get paid, the utilities get paid, the taxes get paid, the bank gets paid, and the owner of the building gets paid.
-This is a common refrain and isn’t surprising to anyone, and I’m not arguing that these people don’t deserve to be paid for their work.
-But the thing that often gets missed is that, when you commit your time to one of these businesses without a reasonable guarantee, the fruits of your creative output are being used to pay other people, including the generally wealthy people who own the building and loaned the business money.
+This is a common refrain and isn’t surprising to anyone, and I’m not arguing that these people don’t deserve their earnings.
+But the thing that musicians often miss is that, when you commit your time to one of these businesses without a reasonable guarantee, the fruits of your creative output are being used to pay other people first, including the generally wealthy people who own the building and loaned the business money.
 But for the music you create and perform, the money to pay all that overhead wouldn’t flow into the business in the first place (The same could be said about Spotify and other streaming/radio platforms by the way).
-Given that banks and commercial real estate owners are profiting from your work, you should think hard about whether or not you’re getting something meaningful out of the arrangement.
+Given that banks and commercial real estate owners are indirectly earning money from your work, you should think hard about whether or not you’re getting something meaningful out of the arrangement.
 Continue reading Low-Paying Gigs: Think About Where the Money Goes→

 On Friday I joined Jessica Lurie and Arne Livingston in opening for and sitting in with Victor Wooten, Dennis Chambers, and Bob Franceschini, musicians I’ve been listening to and admiring for half of my life.
 Here’s what happened and what I learned: